8.17. Using WinSCP Client and SFTPPlus Server¶

 After logging in, you will now see the directory and start conducting file transfer operations on the FTPS server.

-With the SCP service, you can only do file upload and download due to the SCP protocol being limited.
-What you get from the Unix cp command, you get from SCP where scp does not support folder listing, folder creation, folder removal, or file removal.
+With the SCP service, you can only do file uploads and downloads, as the SCP protocol is quite limited.
+What you get from the Unix cp command, you also get from SCP, except scp does not support folder listing, folder creation, folder removal, and file removal.

 This is also indicated in the logs for WinSCP which shows that ls -la command being set to list directories: